carolrizzi/mentor/README.md

    cd mentor
    ```

-2. Create a file `deploy/.env` and add a variable `TOGETHER_API_KEY` containing your Together AI API key.
+1. Create a file `deploy/.env` and add a variable `API_KEY` containing your Together AI API key.
 Alternatively, you can export the variable in your terminal session.

-3. Run docker compose:
+1. Run docker compose:
    ```bash
    cd deploy
    docker compose up -d